 I grew up in Buffalo and I didn’t know until I read this post from architectural writer Alexandra Lange that I grew up in an architectural mecca.
 Lange’s article inspired me to rediscover my home town.

 As a native Buffalonian and garden lover, I was surprised to learn that Fredrick Law Olmsted designed the city park system.
 I already knew that Louis Sullivan built the amazing, and almost-demolished, Guaranty Building and that City Hall was designed by John Wade in what he dubbed the Americanesque Art Deco style (1932).
 The city’s booming growth came to a grinding halt just 30 years later.
-In the 1960s, the city became crusted over with the orange patina of rust when middle class, people, such as my parents, realized that Buffalo had experienced a reversal of fortunes.
+In the 1960s, the city became crusted over with the orange patina of rust when middle class people, such as my parents, realized that Buffalo had a reversal of fortunes.
 Their story is a familiar one.
 Typically, those with white collar jobs moved to the suburbs.
-For instance, when I reached school age, my parents moved to the suburb of Amherst.
-In 1969, they joined the great migration of educated workers who gladly moved to Florida, to escape the economic “armpit of the nation.”
-Little did I know that 40 years later, I’d return to rediscover it’s rich architectural history and some preservationists know they have a treasure to protect.
+For instance, when I and my siblings reached school age, my parents moved to the suburb of Amherst.
+In 1969, they joined the great migration of educated workers who gladly moved to Florida to escape the economic “armpit of the nation.”
+Little did I know that 40 years later, I’d return to rediscover it’s rich architectural history.
+Thankfully, preservationists know they have a treasure to protect.